-Born on 27 September 1960, and appointed Chief Financial Officer on 4 April 2013, Padraig McCarthy started his career with SES in 1995 and is a skilled satellite finance executive, having held senior finance positions throughout his career in the company.
-As of 2001, Mr. McCarthy has been the CFO of SES ASTRA and, since the integration of SES ASTRA and SES World Skies into SES, Senior Vice President Financial Operations & Business Support at SES.
-Mr McCarthy is a Director of SES ASTRA and an alternate Director of YahLive.
+Born September 27, 1960, and appointed Chief Financial Officer on 4 April 2013, Padraig McCarthy started his career with SES in 1995 and is a skilled satellite finance executive, having held senior finance positions throughout his career in the company.
+As of 2001, Mr McCarthy has been the CFO of SES ASTRA and, since the integration of SES ASTRA and SES WORLD SKIES into SES, Senior Vice President Financial Operations & Business Support at SES.
+Mr McCarthy is a Director of SES ASTRA and an alternate Director of Yahlive.
 Prior to joining SES, he occupied various positions with KPMG, Schering Plough and Norton S.A (an affiliate of Saint Gobain).
-Mr McCarthy holds a bachelors degree in Commerce from the University College Cork and is a fellow of the Irish Institute of Chartered Accountants.
+Mr McCarthy holds a bachelor's degree in Commerce from the University College Cork and is a fellow of the Irish Institute of Chartered Accountants.